KarthikL1729/UG1-Term-3/PRP2021/notes.md

 $X:S \to R$
 $g:R \to R$

-Y is an RV when g satisfies some conditions, i.e., when g is a measuable function.
+Y is an RV when g satisfies some conditions, i.e., when g is a measurable function.
 Y is an RV basically when

 $Y^{-1}((-\infty, y]) \in F$